 Also, when China crossdressed in the April's Fool Special, there was quite the bit of attention focused on his bare legs.
 While America wore a Naked Apron, England dressed up as a nurse, Russia put on a dress... and France, as usual, was buttnaked.

-While Bleach has lots of Male Gaze, the female fans are given quite a bit of eye-candy too.
+While Bleach has lots of Male Gaze(actually, only Rangiku, Orihime, and Yoruichi count), the female fans have just as much, if not more eye-candy.
 How many times has Ichigo gotten Clothing Damage, to start?
 And what about Renji, his very tattooed body, and his very sexy Slipknot Ponytail?
 Let's not forget Byakuya wearing a tuxedo in some pictures, Ikkaku and his own share of Clothing Damage, and especially Grimmjow.

 Don't forget the time Ichigo failed to land a scratch on Ulquiorra, but succeeded in ruining his shirt.